 $2,799,439,100

-Directed by Anthony Russo and Joe Russo, 'Avengers: Endgame' is one of the biggest blockbusters in the history of movie-making.
+Directed by Anthony and Joe Russo, 'Avengers: Endgame' stands as one of the most successful and influential blockbusters in cinematic history.

 Recommended: